abuicke/tarot/minor arcana/cups/6 of Cups.md

 ### Reversed

 1) Depression.
 Lack of feeling.
 Feelings of disconnection and disharmony with others.
-2) Finding it difficult to get in-step with others.
-Struggling to flow with other people.
-3) Feeling anxiety and fear when trying to connect with others.
+2) Experiencing anxiety and fear when trying to relate to others emotionally.